 The following table shows the common grade applied to a numeric value which ETASC uses for awarding RoSA grades in Year 10 Mathematics.
-Currently only one Year 10 class studies and access the 5.3 outcomes.
+Please note these grades are only used for the Year 10 RoSA and not for semester reporting.

-Mathematics 5.3 course
+Mathematics 5.3 course - Year 10 only